 Headphones are mandatory, talking on your phone is forbidden, and no loud talking or loud snoring.

-You do not need a special ticket to use this car and if you cannot or do not want to maintain this atmosphere, try a different one.
+You do not need a special ticket to use it; if you cannot or do not want to maintain this atmosphere, try a different one.

-The Quiet Car is the last car for Northbound trains or the lead car for Southbound.
+The Quiet Car is the last for Northbound trains or the lead one for Southbound.
 Look for overhead signs indicating this destination.
+This location can change at any time.

 Food and alcohol on the Hiawatha